qmk/qmk_firmware/keyboards/keebio/quefrency/keymaps/varun-balaji/qmk_wizardry.md

 [x] i3wm mod key is super which is a lil hard to use rn, mod-tap left space to super [x] mouse keys and navigation
 [x] better places for "-", "=", "[", "]", "\"
+[x] media keys
 [x] double tap shift for caps lock

-[x] media keys
+[ ] double tap esc/ctrl/caps for caps lock? might not be the best

 [ ] one shot shift